-- Session resumption and encrypted data exchange using PSK when first session established via certificate verification or PSK verification.
+- Session resumption and encrypted data exchange using PSK when first session established via certificate verification.

 - Supports HMAC using HMAC-based Extract-and-Expand Key Derivation Function (HKDF) for data encryption.

 - Supports Authenticated Encryption with Associated Data (AEAD).
-HCC supports all five cipher suites intended for TLS 1.3.
+HCC supports all five cipher suites recommended for TLS 1.3 by the RFC.
 These are: